MarcDagher/Bound_Harmony/README.md

 <br><br>
 - In the Suggestions section, I used Google's [Google Places Api](https://developers.google.com/maps/documentation/places/web-service/search-nearby) nearby-search.
 The Google Places Api has a database with over 200 million places, categorized into types and sections.
 So, I took advantage of this categorization, in correlation with the user's survey responses, to dynamically get the places that best suites each user.
 <br><br>
-- The app uses the font ["Nunito"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
-<br><br>

 ### Mockup Examples
 <!-- UI UX -->